SAP-samples/teched2023-AD162/exercises/ex3/README.md

     ![MDK](images/3.1.9.png)

 10. When updating an incident, the current status will be visible on the list picker.
-    - If the current status is `New`, This is because it wouldn't make sense for them to update the status to `New` again; instead, they would likely choose either `In Process` or `Closed`.
+    - If the current status is `New`, the value will be blank.
+This is because it wouldn't make sense for them to update the status to `New` again; instead, they would likely choose either `In Process` or `Closed`.
     - If the current status is `In Process`, the technician has two options:
         - They can leave the default value as `In Process`, update the device ID, and continue working on the assigned incident.
         - They can change the status to `Closed` and provide all the necessary information to close the incident.